rehan5039/HTML-Projects/README.md

 Here are some projects:

-1. **Project 1: Portfolio Website**
+1. **Project 1: Emoji Decode**
-   - A fully responsive portfolio website template.
-   - Demonstrates the use of semantic HTML, CSS Flexbox, and Grid.
+   - This Emoji Decoder tool uses HTML and JavaScript to identify the meanings of emojis.
+Simply input an emoji and click the "Find Meaning" button to see its definition.

 2. **Project 2: Landing Page**
    - A modern landing page design.